pdidev/pdi/plugins/decl_hdf5/README.md

       main_field: # name of the data, it contains either a list or a single write to execute
         - dataset: data/array      # a dataset name (default: the data name)
           when: "$iter>0&$iter<11" # a condition when to actually trigger the actions (default: that of the file)
-          communicator: self       # the MPI communicator used for HDF5 parallel synchronized write (default: that of the file)
+          communicator: $MPI_COMM_SELF       # the MPI communicator used for HDF5 parallel synchronized write (default: that of the file)
           memory_selection:
             size:  [$width-2, $height-2] # number of elements to transfer in each dimension (default: size of the full data)
             start: [1, 1]                # coordinate of the start point in memory relative to the shared data (default: 0 in each dimensions)